SPROUT: A Scalable Diffusion Foundation Model for Agricultural Vision: SPROUT

-However, this conclusion is drawn from a generative modeling perspective and does not extend to representation learning.
-We contend that $\epsilon$ is a more effective representation learning objective because it has a full-rank distribution over pixel space.
-The task of predicting $\epsilon$ therefore necessitates high-rank internal representations, serving as a regularizer that retains fine-grained details and boosts capacity.
-Thus, our goal is to utilize $\epsilon$ parameterization in pixel space without sacrificing stability.

-To enable stable training with $\epsilon$ or $v$ parameterization in pixel space, recent methods have proposed different strategies.
-DSD stabilizes the joint training of the pixel encoder and diffusion model via a self-distillation mechanism.
-DeCo, on the other hand, augments DiT with a pixel decoder: while the former adopts $16\times16$ patches, the latter uses $1\times1$ patches to directly encode noisy images, preserving high-frequency information through fine-grained patching and long-range interactions, which leads to stable convergence.
+For representation learning, however, generative stability alone does not determine the best training signal.
+Predicting $\boldsymbol{\epsilon}$ encourages the model to represent high-rank pixel-space variation, which can preserve fine-grained structure useful for plant phenotyping.
+Our goal is therefore to use $\boldsymbol{\epsilon}$-parameterized pixel-space diffusion while retaining stable optimization.

-To this end, prior work introduces stabilization strategies.
-DSD \cite{dsd} employs self-distillation to jointly train the pixel encoder and diffusion model, while DeCo \cite{deco} augments DiT with a pixel decoder and fine-grained $1\times1$ patching to preserve high-frequency information and ensure convergence.
-Despite their effectiveness, these methods rely on patchify/unpatchify operations to map between spatial layouts and token channels.
-We argue that forcing the DiT to map token channels back to spatial layouts wastes model capacity.
-Our experiments show that simply removing the unpatchify step significantly improves representation quality.

-Furthermore, by inspecting attention maps, we observe that early and late layers exhibit noisy patterns, while intermediate layers capture coherent semantics.
-Motivated by this, we replace patchify/unpatchify with CNN-based downsampling and upsampling modules.
-These CNNs specialize in modeling high-frequency details, allowing the ViT backbone to focus on semantic representation learning.
-The resulting SPROUT architecture is illustrated in Fig.~\ref{fig:structure}.
+Prior stabilization strategies take different routes.
+DSD \cite{dsd} uses self-distillation to jointly train the pixel encoder and diffusion model, while DeCo \cite{deco} augments DiT with a pixel decoder and fine-grained $1\times1$ patching to preserve high-frequency information.
+Despite their effectiveness, these methods still rely on patchify/unpatchify operations to map between spatial layouts and token channels.
+We instead remove the unpatchify step and replace patchify/unpatchify with CNN-based downsampling and upsampling modules.
+These CNN modules handle high-frequency image details, allowing the ViT backbone to focus on semantic representation learning.